aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/widowcontrol/_index.md

 title: ParagraphFormat.WidowControl
 linktitle: WidowControl
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphFormat property.
+description: ParagraphFormat WidowControl property.
 True if the first and last lines in the paragraph are to remain on the same page as the rest of the paragraph in C#.
 type: docs
 weight: 390
 url: /net/aspose.words/paragraphformat/widowcontrol/